jhicks59/CodingGuide/Loops.md

 # Loops - runs a block of code repeatedly until a set condition becomes false
-### for-in Loop - used to iterate over a sequence (like a range, array, dictionary, or string).
+### For-in Loop - used to iterate over a sequence (like a range, array, dictionary, or string).
 ##### Syntax
 ```Swift
 for item in sequence {